berops/claudie/docs/creating-claudie-backup/creating-claudie-backup.md

 mkdir claudie-backup
 ```

-Put your Claudie inputmanifests into the created folder.
+Put your Claudie inputmanifests into the created folder, e.g. `kubectl get InputManifest -A -oyaml > ./claudie-backup/all.yaml`

 We will now back up the state of the respective input manifests from MongoDB and MinIO.